 For 1962, Gary drove in both the Stockcar and new “Modified Sportsman” classes.
 On August 25th, he racked up an impressive list of finishes in a combined show which featured both divisions.
 He placed 2nd in the Stockcar dash and won their 1st heat and main event.
 In the Modified half of the program, he copped a 2nd in the 1st heat and won the main event.
 Both the cars Gary wheeled that season had connections to veteran car builder and driver Digger O’Dell whom Gary had coaxed out of racing retirement to be his mechanic.
 Digger had built the Modified and had driven the Stocker back in 1957.
 Gary finished the year in 2nd spot in the Stockcar division and 4th in the Modified class.

-Selling his Stockcar at the end of the year, Gary sat the ’63 season out.
+Selling his Stockcar at the end of the year, Gary for the most part sat the ’63 season out with his driving limited to standing in for his former Stockcar’s new driver Ross Phillips on July 13th, and also driving Digger’s Modified at a single race meet on June 1st.
 For 1964, the Stockcars were discontinued on the Island and replaced with a new “B-Modified” class.
 Frank Dyer, the owner of the now-obsolete #1 Stockcar, chose to run it in the new division and had Gary drive it.

 Gary returned in 1965 at the wheel of a 1949 Ford “Jalopy” in which he finished 5th in points for the year.
 For the next two seasons he raced with the “Victoria Auto Racing Association” (VARA) and the following year drove a ’55 Chevy Stockcar to an impressive record, winning 9 out of the 15 main events for the class and ending the year as Points Champion.
 During that season, he won the “Corby Cup” (most main event wins), the “Billy Foster 100” trophy, the “Most Popular Driver” award, the “VARA Competition Sports” and “Championship Race” trophies plus “Best Appearing Car” and “Best Looking Crew” awards.